-Marizet currently works as a brand strategy director for a nonprofit, and she previously worked in the fashion industry, so her website is a great resource for learning about zero-waste and sustainable fashion and personal care.
+Marizet has worked with nonprofits with previous experience in the fashion industry, so her website is a great resource for learning about zero-waste and sustainable fashion and personal care.

-Xiye Bastida, 18, is a Mexican-Chilean climate justice activist, with roots in the indigenous Mexican Otomi-Toltec nation.
+Xiye Bastida, who was born in 2002, is a Mexican-Chilean climate justice activist, with roots in the indigenous Mexican Otomi-Toltec nation.
 Originally raised in Mexico, Bastida spent her high school years in New York City, where she is known as a lead organizer for Fridays for Future.
 Now, she is a student at the University of Pennsylvania, a co-founder of the Re-Earth Initiative, and she recently gave a TED Talk about her journey to becoming a climate leader.
 She also contributed an essay to the recent book All We Can Save.

 Better known as Queer Brown Vegan, Isaias Hernandez is a California-based environmentalist who provides readers of his Instagram page and website with easy-to-understand explainers about the climate crisis and other justice-related issues.
 He is also a co-founder of Alluvia Magazine, which amplifies BIPOC voices in the environmental movement.